cybershujin/Workshop-Materials/README.md

 **Download Option**

-First download this folder and save to your desktop.
+First download this folder from this github and save to your desktop.

 Sign up for a Kaggle Account. https://www.kaggle.com/ you will need this in order to follow along with the some of the model exploration parts of the class.